lukeredpath/LRMimic/README.md

 Whilst Mimic is written in Ruby, it can be run as a standalone component without any pre-configured request stubs and be configured dynamically using it's embedded REST API (see the Mimic README for more information).

-Mimic currently has a rough implementation of an Objective-C wrapper for it's REST API.
+Mimic currently used to ship with a rough implementation of an Objective-C wrapper for it's REST API.
 This is an attempt to build a better, more fluent API.

 ## Usage